Post-thermalization via information spreading in open quantum systems: Correlation matrix method

-where $\mathcal{Z}=\text{Tr} [\exp(-\sum_{ij} \mathcal{A}_{ij} c_i^\dagger c_j)]$; as an example, the thermal state of the Hamiltonian~\eqref{hamq} is Gaussian.
+where $\mathcal{Z}=\text{Tr} [\exp(-\sum_{ij} \mathcal{A}_{ij} c_i^\dagger c_j)]$; here $c_i^\dagger$ and $c_i$ are the creation and the annihilation operators, respectively.
+In particular, the thermal state of the Hamiltonian~\eqref{hamq} is Gaussian.
 The unitary evolution generated by a quadratic Hamiltonian leaves the Gaussian character of the state unchanged.
 In such a case the state of the supersystem SE is at all times fully determined by the two-point correlation matrix $\mathcal{C}^{SE}$ with the elements~\cite{peschel2003}

+This is a consequence of Wick's theorem stating that in noninteracting systems all higher-order correlations can be expressed by means of two-point correlations.
 Analogously, the reduced states of the system (environment) are given by submatrices $\mathcal{C}^S$ ($\mathcal{C}^E$) containing the elements $\mathcal{C}^{SE}_{ij}$ corresponding to the system (environment).
 Moreover, the evolution of the supersystem is described by a corollary of the the von Neumann equation~\cite{eisler2012}

 where $\mathcal{H}^{SE}$ is the matrix of the coefficients $\mathcal{H}^{SE}_{ij}$.
-Since the dimension of the correlation matrix $\mathcal{C}^{SE}$ increases only linearly with the size of the environment, the computational complexity of the problem is greatly reduced and simulations of baths with hundreds or thousands of modes are numerically feasible~\cite{sharma2015, ptaszynski2019}.
+Since the dimension of the correlation matrix $\mathcal{C}^{SE}$ increases only linearly with the size of the environment, the computational complexity of the problem is greatly reduced and numerical studies of baths with hundreds or thousands of modes are feasible~\cite{sharma2015, ptaszynski2019}.

 Using the correlation matrix all the contributions to the entropy production can be calculated.
 For fermionic systems the von Neumann entropy $S_\alpha$ (${\alpha \in \{SE,S,E,k\})}$ is given by~\cite{sharma2015}